-GRADING POLICY: Your course grade will be based upon the weighted percentage taken from your homework, hourly exams, and final exam.
-There is no fixed grading scale for this course; a conversion formula from your percentage score to an Oakland University grade will be determined at the end of the course.
+GRADING POLICY: Your course grade will be based upon the weighted percentage taken from your quizzes, hourly exams, and final exam.
+There is no fixed grading scale for this course; a conversion formula from your percentage score to Oakland University grades will be determined with each exam and announced upon return of the exam.
 An indication of the class performance on that exam will also be announced.
-The following list shows the lowest possible grade that a given percentage score will earn (the grade may be higher than this): 95%->4.0, 80%->3.0, 65%->2.0, 50%->1.0.